 The Client is entitled to revoke consent for data processing at any time in the same way as it was given, and in this case subsequent data processing based on the consent previous given for the specific purpose will not carried out henceforth.

 Revocation of consent does not affect data processing, which was performed during the period, when the Client’s consent was valid.

-In revoking consent, data processing carried out on other legal grounds (e.g. in accordance with external laws and regulations or the agreement signed between the LRTA and the Client) cannot be stopped.
+In revoking consent, data processing carried out on other legal grounds (e.g. in accordance with external laws and regulations or the agreement signed between the LHTC and the Client) cannot be stopped.

-LRTA homepages may contain links to third parties’ internet homepages, which have their own usage and personal data protection terms and conditions for which the LRTA is not liable.
+LHTC homepages may contain links to third parties’ internet homepages, which have their own usage and personal data protection terms and conditions for which the LHTC is not liable.